Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Data Availability

 \section{Data Availability}

-The code underlying this article was made using an internal version that cannot be shared, however we made the best effort to reconstruct it using the public version of \textsc{swift}, which is found at \url{https://github.com/JLKamermans/SWIFT-DAB}.
+The code underlying this article is a modified version of \textsc{swift}, and can be found at \url{https://github.com/JLKamermans/SWIFT-DAB}.
 The data is reproducible using this code, and will be shared upon reasonable request to the corresponding author.